textX/textX/docs/grammar.md

         ;

 * **Unordered group** is a special kind of a sequence.
 Syntactically it is similar to a repetition.
-It is specified by `#` operator and must be applied to sequences.
+It is specified by the `#` operator and must be applied to sequences.
 This operator will match each element of the sequence in an arbitrary order:

         Colors:
           ("red" "green" "blue")#